RICKCOYL/To-do-list/README.md

-<<<<<<< HEAD
 # To-Do List

 ![Hireable](https://img.shields.io/badge/Hireable-yes-success) ![](https://img.shields.io/badge/-Microverse%20projects-blueviolet)

 # Demo restaurant website built for the javascript module.

-> In this project, we were required to build a restaurant website where users can navigate on the other pages using tabs (without redirecting the browser on click).
+> In this project, we were required to build a restaurant website where users can navigate on the other pages using tab (without redirecting the browser on click).

 ## App functionality